sa-ne/openshift-github-actions/README.md

 ---
 ### prepull-windows-image

-- Prepull the Windows container image on the MachineSet.
+- Pre-pull the Windows container image on the MachineSet.

-Until the timeout is increased to 30 minutes for pulling an image, all Windows images need to be pull in advance of the container deployment
+Until the timeout is increased to 30 minutes for pulling an image, all Windows images need to be pulled in advance of the container deployment

-This workflow assumes you have the metadata from the install and the ssh key used to configure the WMCO in S3 storage.
+This workflow assumes you have the metadata from the install and the ssh key used to configure the WMCO in S3.

 ---

 ### deploy-netcandystore

-Deploy the [NetCandy Store](http://people.redhat.com/chernand/windows-containers-quickstart/ns-intro/) a mixed environment consisting of Windows Containers and Linux Container using helm.
+Deploy the [NetCandy Store](http://people.redhat.com/chernand/windows-containers-quickstart/ns-intro/) a mixed environment consisting of Windows Containers and Linux Containers using helm.

 _NOTE: The helm install supports Windows Server 2019 Datacenter 1809_